use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 :::caution

-If any type exhibiting `Packed` layout gets large enough (an ever growing `Vec` migth be a prime candidate for this), it will break your contract.
+If any type exhibiting `Packed` layout gets large enough (an ever growing `Vec` might be a prime candidate for this), it will break your contract.
 This is because for encoding and decoding storage items, there is a buffer with only limited capacity (around 16KB in the default configuration) available.
 This means any contract trying to decode more than that will trap!
 If you are unsure about the potential size a